-His current and past membership in civic and professional and organizations include the Oklahoma City Board of Adjustment, Oklahoma City Charter Review Task Force, City Care, Whiz Kids, Downtown OKC Rotary, Oklahoma Bar Association Board of Governors, University of Oklahoma College of Law Alumni Association and and Oklahoma City University Alumni Association.
+Mark’s civic engagement has not been limited to supporting neighborhoods and the city.
+His past and present civic and professional organizations include: Allied Arts Board of Directors, City Care, Whiz Kids, OK Bar Association Board of Governors, University of Oklahoma College of Law Alumni Association and Oklahoma City University Alumni Association.

 A graduate of Heritage Hall High School, Mark received his undergraduate degree from Oklahoma City University and his Juris Doctor degree from the University of Oklahoma.
 He is an attorney with the Fellers Snider law firm and practices in the areas of oil and gas, land use, environment and business law.
 Mark has been married to his wife, Debbie, for 36 years.
 They have lived in Ward 8 almost 30 years, and are members of Crossings Community Church.